empty-labs/college-hoops/README.md

 ## Conda environment

+When setting up the project, consider using a conda environment to isolate the required packages.

-1. Create new conda environment
+1. Create new conda environment (you can also use PyCharm's interpreter settings to create your conda environment instead of using command line here)
 ```
 conda env create --name college-hoops
 ```